 - Signs of infection, such as fever, chills, or sweats

 - Diarrhea that does not go away or is bloody

 - Redness, swelling, or drainage from any place where you have an IV line inserted

 - A new skin rash or blisters

-- Jaundice (the white part of your eyes or skin looks yellow)
+- Jaundice (your skin or the white part of your eyes looks yellow)

 - A very bad headache or one that does not go away

 - A cough that is getting worse

 - Trouble breathing when you are at rest or when you are doing simple tasks

 Doroshow JH.
 Approach to the patient with cancer.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine .
 25th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 179.